-G. Appeals - Student Affairs
+D. Student Violation Appeals Process

-A student may appeal a disciplinary action as defined in Section III.D above by filing a written appeal with the Judicial Advisor within five (5) class days of being informed of the sanction being applied.
-The imposed sanction remains in effect during the appeal process.
-The written appeal should indicate the grounds for reversing the sanction.
-Grounds for appeal include:

-- 1. The original hearing was not conducted fairly and in conformity with prescribed procedures (see Sections III and IV above); - 2.
-New and relevant evidence, sufficient to alter the decision, has been revealed that was not brought out in the original hearing, because such evidence and/or facts were not known to the person appealing at the time of the original hearing.

-The Judicial Advisor has three (3) class days from the receipt of the appeal to make a decision on the validity of the appeal and to inform the student in writing.

-If, in the opinion of the Judicial Advisor, the case does not warrant appeal, not including the date of receipt, then the previous adjudication stands.
+- 1. A Respondent may appeal a disciplinary action by filing a written appeal with the College Official/Appeals Committee within five (5) business days of being informed of the outcome or sanction being imposed.
+The imposed outcome or sanction remains in effect during the appeal process.
+The written appeal must indicate the grounds for reversing the outcome or sanction.
+Grounds for appeal shall be limited to: - a.
+The original hearing/investigation was not conducted fairly and in conformity with prescribed procedures (see 3 above); - b.
+New and relevant evidence, sufficient to alter the decision, has been revealed that was not brought out in the original hearing, because such evidence and/or facts were not known at the time of the original hearing: - c.
+Inappropriate gravity of the sanction in relation to the offense. - 2.
+The College Official/Appeals Committee has three (3) business days from the receipt of the appeal to determine whether the basis set forth in the appeal falls within the grounds allowed for appeal and to inform the appealing student in writing.
+If the College Official/Appeals Committee determines that the case does not fall within the grounds allowed for appeal, then the previous adjudication stands.
+If the College Official/Appeals Committee determines that the case does fall within the grounds allowed for appeal, the College Official/Appeals Committee may:

-If, in the opinion of the Judicial Advisor, the case does warrant appeal based on condition #1 above (i.e., procedural issues), the case will be forwarded to the next judicial level.
-For sanctions issued by a staff member, the next judicial level is the Vice President of Students and Community Development or his/her designee (which may be the Judicial Committee).
-In the appeal of cases heard by the Judicial Committee, the next judicial level is the President.
-The determination by the Vice President or President shall be final.

-If, in the opinion of the Judicial Advisor, the case does warrant appeal based on condition #2 above (i.e., new evidence), the case will be remanded to the original judicial level for re-hearing.
-The decision on remand shall be final and not subject to appeal.

-All appeals will be concluded within five (5) class days unless in the opinion of the Judicial Advisor extenuating circumstances (e.g., absence of key parties) require an extension.

-An appeal may result in

-- upholding the sanctions;

-- · overturning the sanctions; or

-- modifying the sanctions imposed by the original (or any previous) judicial body.

-The Vice President of Students and Community Development will provide notification of the outcome of the appeal in writing within three (3) class days of the decision to the grievant, the accused, and administrative offices on a need-to-know basis.

-VI.
-STUDENT RIGHTS
+- a.
+Meet with the Judicial Decision Maker/Committee who issued the original disciplinary action to discuss a possible modification or rescission, as appropriate.
+If a decision to modify or rescind is not reached, the appeal will be forwarded immediately to the Appeals Committee - b.
+Immediately forward the appeal to the Appeals Committee for consideration. - 3.
+All preliminary processing of appeals will be concluded within five (5) business days unless the College Official/Appeals Committee determines that there are specific articulated extenuating circumstances (e.g., absence of key parties) that require an extension. - 4.
+The College Official/Appeals Committee will provide notification of the outcome of the preliminary processing of the appeal in writing within three (3) business days of the decision to the respondent and, as applicable, the Complainant, and any administrative offices involved. - 5.
+The decision of the Appeals Committee is not subject to further appeal by the student.
+Any step, sanction or decision within the judiciary process is open to review by the Vice President or designee, including senior administrator at another college.

+V. Student Rights